psb/bucklescript.github.io/docs/interop-overview.md

 ### Variables

-Most variables' name compile to clean JS names. `hello` compiles to `hello`, whereas other compilers might turn it to e.g. `__$INTERNAL$hello$1`.
-Clean names (i.e. "no name mangling") help debugging and one-off experiments.
-We've seen emergency fixes where a team mate less familiar with BuckleScript and Reason comes into a file and drop a raw JS code block in the middle of a BuckleScript file.
+Most variables' name compile to clean JS names. `hello` compiles to `hello`, whereas other compilers might turn it into `__$INTERNAL$hello$1`, for example.
+Clean names (i.e., no name mangling) help debugging and one-off experiments.
+We have seen emergency fixes where a team mate less familiar with BuckleScript and Reason comes into a file and drops a raw JS code block in the middle of a BuckleScript file.
 It's reassuring to know that last-resort escape hatches are possible.

 ### Data Structures